-For the safety and welfare of all patients and staff, Danville Rehabilitation is a non-smoking facility.
+For the safety and welfare of all patients and staff, Danville Post-Acute Rehab is a non-smoking facility.
 The designated smoking area is on the back patio.

 We always want our patients to be comfortable; if space permits, small personal items from the resident’s home are always welcome.

 Bed linens, hospital gowns, and towels are provided and laundered by the facility.
-If you would prefer to do laundry for your loved one’s personal clothing items please inform the charge nurse/social services designee.
+If you prefer to do laundry for your loved one’s personal clothing items, please inform the charge nurse/social services designee.